-The initial conversation with the clients was simple.
-Similar to that of a Scottish Bothy (a small hut or cottage especially for housing farm labourers or for use as a hill/mountain shelter) Our clients wanted a cabin built on their land that could store tools and equipment and double up as a refuge should the weather turn.
+The initial conversation with the clients about the Woodcutter’s Refuge was simple.
+Similar to that of a Scottish Bothy (a small hut or cottage especially for housing farm labourers or for use as a hill/mountain shelter) our clients wanted a cabin on their land that could store tools, equipment and double up as a refuge should the weather turn.

 As with all Life Space projects, the brief developed into something quite amazing.
-Upon a site a visit we discovered that they didn’t just want a simple rustic cabin in a field they wanted a beautifully designed space using considered materials that would withstand the weather and naturally blend into its surroundings.
+Upon a site visit we discovered that they didn’t just want a simple rustic cabin in a field.
+Instead they wanted a beautifully designed space using considered materials that would withstand the weather and naturally blend into its surroundings.

-It wasn’t just any field it was a steep Devon hillside that entailed driving trucks through four fields until they reached the stunning location of the Dart estuary.
+The location for the Woodcutter’s Refuge wasn’t just any field, it was a steep Devon hillside that entailed driving trucks through four fields until they reached the stunning location of the Dart estuary.

 In our opinion the perfect challenge!